-Rain season in Puerto Rico is from April to November, but don’t let that deter you from coming to the island during this season.
-Hotel rates tend to be lower at this time of year, you’ll find amazing deals at top beachfront hotels and resorts that may not be in your budget during high season in the winter months.
+The rain season in Puerto Rico is from April to November, but don’t let that deter you from coming to the island during this season.
+Hotel rates tend to be lower at this time of year, you’ll find amazing deals at top beachfront hotels and resorts that may not be in your budget during the high season in the winter months.

 Beating the rain

-If you vacation in Puerto Rico during rain season, our best advise is to get up as early as you can to enjoy the beach, rain typically starts early afternoon.
-What’s great about Puerto Rico is that it rarely rains all over the island at the same time, if may be raining in one region and in a half hour drive, you will arrive at another destination with bright blue skies, you can download the FREE World Radar App, we use it all the time during rain season to see where to go on a rainy day.
-The south west of the island gets less rain during the rainy season, however, the town of Mayaguez gets rain almost daily.
+If you vacation in Puerto Rico during the rain season, our best advice is to get up as early as you can to enjoy the beach, rain typically starts early afternoon.
+What’s great about Puerto Rico is that it rarely rains all over the island at the same time, it may be raining in one region, and in a half-hour drive, you will arrive at another destination with bright blue skies, you can download the FREE World Radar App, we use it all the time during the rainy season to see where to go on a rainy day.
+The southwest of the island gets less rain during the rainy season, however, the town of Mayaguez gets rain almost daily.